bibanon/bibanon/Chanarchive.md

 ## Restoration

 However, there is a possible way to restore a significant portion (if not all) of the archives.
-Archive.org extensively crawled the site during all 7 years of it's existence, so the older threads will definitely have at least one snapshot.
+[Archive.org extensively crawled the site](https://web.archive.org/web/20120511204219/http://4chanarchive.org/) during all 7 years of [it's existence](https://web.archive.org/web/20120328160130/http://chanarchive.org/4chan/), so the older threads will definitely have at least one snapshot.

-However, images might not have survived the move well.
+However, images might not have survived the move well, even thumbnails might be scarce.
 The odds get thinner as we get to the new threads as well.

 And it is not enough to just sift through the mess of snapshots.
 We need to be able to gather a list of links to the threads that still exist, otherwise nobody can find them.